vsinagl/minishell/myworknotes.md

     - **solved**: it was double freeing data-> move free_data(for root).
     - so free_ast don't free root->data, as there is pointer to data iself !!

+- [x] I change singal handling to met requirement of global variable and now it's broken and idk why